 Muharram 2019 (1440 Hijri) has just begun!
 Based on the lunar Hijri calendar, Muharram is the first month of the Islamic New Year and is considered a holy month, second only to Ramadan in its significance.
 Muharram is also known as the month of Allah (SWT).

 “The year is of twelve months, out of which four months are sacred: Three are in succession Dhul-Qa’ da, Dhul-Hijja and Muharram, and (the fourth is) Rajab…” (Bukhari 3197)

 Muharram in its literal sense means “forbidden”.
 This year the event falls on 1st September and lasts until approximately 1st October.
-Muharram begins after the sighting of the new moon on the final day of the Islamic calendar.
-Salam Planet this year is stepping forward with you in this Islamic New Year journey.
+Muharram begins after the sighting of the new moon on the final day of the Islamic calendar. gamer dating site this year is stepping forward with you in this Islamic New Year journey.